 Otahuna has seven guest rooms, each with its own unique character and name.
 They range in size and all have spacious bathrooms with a huge tub.
 Six of the seven have wood-burning fireplaces and two have fireplaces in their bathrooms.
-The palatial Rhodes Suite, which is the largest, was once Sir Heaton's room; the Verandah Suite is so named because of its om-long private verandah; and the Polo Suite pays tribute to Heaton Rhodes's favourite sport, once played by clusters of elegant folk on the front lawn.
+The palatial Rhodes Suite, which is the largest, was once Sir Heaton's room; the Verandah Suite is so named because of its 9m-long private verandah; and the Polo Suite pays tribute to Heaton Rhodes's favourite sport, once played by clusters of elegant folk on the front lawn.

 The suites at Otahuna are so comfortable you might not want to venture too far from the lodge, particularly if it's relaxation you're after.
-After all, Otahuna sits on 12ha of land, half of were designed by A E Lowe, who trained at Kew Gardens in London.
+After all, Otahuna sits on 12ha of land, half of which is devoted to gardens.
+The original gardens were designed by A E Lowe, who trained at Kew Gardens in London.
 While at the lodge, it's worth checking out the Botanic Gardens in Christchurch, an easy 30-minute drive.